Arhan-fx/President-John-OS/README.md

 ## About

-President JohnOS is a browser based Operating System built with HTML, CSS, JAVA SCRIPT and this operating systems has three apps to offer at this moment.
+President JohnOS is a browser based Operating System built with HTML, CSS, JAVA SCRIPT and this operating systems has built in security system and many more apps!

 **[Demo ](https://president-john-os.vercel.app/)**